-State sub-grantees and their SCSEP managers work with business organizations such as the Mississippi Manufacturers Association and local chambers of commerce to develop job opportunities.
-They collaborate with Medicaid and regional transportation and economic assistance providers to access services to SCSEP participants in need.
-They also solicit advice and recommendations from support service organizations through public hearings and joint conferences.
+SCSEP Managers work with business organizations such as the Mississippi Manufacturers' Association to develop job opportunities.

+State grantees collaborate with Medicaid and regional transportation and economic assistance providers to access services to SCSEP participants in need.
+State grantees solicit advice and recommendations from support service organizations through public hearings and joint conferences.